Error propagation dynamics of velocimetry-based pressure field calculations (2): on the error profile: Calculation of the worst error for pressure reconstruction

-Here we consider the maximization problem of \eqref{eq:OptimizationProblem} with Dirichlet boundary conditions on the data $\epsilon_f$ (Neumann and mixed boundary conditions can be treated similarly).
-Using the Poisson equation we can simplify $Ar$ to be in terms of the output error only:
+Here we first consider the maximization problem of \eqref{eq:OptimizationProblem} with Dirichlet BCs on the data $\epsilon_f$ (Neumann and mixed BCs can be treated similarly).
+Using the error Poisson equation \eqref{eq:ErrorPropagation} we can simplify $Ar^*$ to be in terms of the output error only:

 where $g$ is a sufficiently smooth function that specifies the boundary condition.
-This can be reformulated using a constant Lagrange multiplier with the constraint that the denominator is normalized (see \cite{Gelfand1991} for example).
+This can be reformulated using a constant Lagrange multiplier with the constraint that the denominator is normalized (see \citet{Gelfand1991} for example).
 In other words, we seek the solution of:

-Standard application of the Calculus of variations (see \cite{Gelfand1991}) then indicates that the maximizer for this problem must satisfy the Euler-Lagrange equations:
+Standard application of the calculus of variations (see \citet{Gelfand1991}) then indicates that the maximizer for this problem must satisfy the Euler-Lagrange equations:

 with $\epsilon_p=g$ and $\nabla^2 \epsilon_p = 0$ on $\partial\Omega$, subject to $|\Omega|\|\nabla^2 \epsilon_p\|_{L^2(\Omega)}^2 = 1$.